 This marked the beginning of the relationship between the German online shoe retailer and the Polish e-commerce optimization firm, Growcode.
 Why?
 Well, Growcode allows e-commerce websites to improve their conversion rates by testing and optimizing their online stores without having to involve the IT department.

-The challenge of optimizing Budapester’s site was taken on by Pawel Ogonowski:
+The ecommerce challenges of optimizing Budapester’s site was taken on by Pawel Ogonowski:

 Running tests in the German market was quite a challenge for us," recounts Pawel.
 "Before we started, we were wondering if German consumers were going to surprise us.
 Sure enough, they did.
 The first surprise was that 20% of all traffic was coming from tablets.
 The next unexpected revelation was that the most popular browser was Safari.
 It accounted for 53% of the total traffic and 62% of completed transactions.
 This is completely unheard of in Poland.Paweł Ogonowski, Co-Founder and Partner, Conversion